-Buying a new home is an experience full of emotions, and calculations.
+Buying a new home is an experience full of emotions and calculations.

 You set a budget, search for the right home loan, and plan for down payment and EMIs.
 This is the classic financial planning of a homebuyer.

 However, some homebuyers go a step further and calculate the yearly property tax they would incur on their new home as well.
-Some do it just to stay informed of the tax amount, some do it to calculate savings on income tax, while some do it to compare return on their investment versus tax.
+Some do it just to stay informed of the tax amount, some do it to calculate savings on income tax, while some do it to compare the return on their investment versus tax.

 Introduction To PMC Property Tax